PandaRyshan/flask-ladder-mgmt/README.md

    pip install -e .[dev]
    ```

-   If you met error when you install psycopg2, try to install libpq-dev(Debian/Ubuntu) or posgresql-libs(Arch).
+   If you met error when you install psycopg2, try to install dependences:

+   * libpq-dev (Debian/Ubuntu)
+   * postgresql-libs (Arch)
+   * postgresql-server-devel and python311-devel (openSUSE)

 4. Init db